 Gas prices in US does not seem to be slowing down but why

-On Friday, the national average for a gallon of gasoline rose to $4.59, up 50 cents from a month ago.
+On Friday, the national average gas prices for a gallon of gasoline rose to $4.59, up 50 cents from a month ago.
 AAA spokesperson Andrew Gross blamed the recent spike on high crude oil prices, which have been hovering around $110 per barrel.
 Although the demand for gas typically dips during the winter months, it hasn’t affected prices this year.
 Still, the influx of cars and trucks into our nation’s cities is raising gas prices.

 San Francisco gas prices